mgechev/tiny-compiler/README.md

-# Tiny Interepter and Compiler
+# Tiny Interpreter and Compiler

 A tiny interpreter and compiler which shows the basics of compiler development.